epsilon537/boxlambda/_drafts/dfx.markdown

 ----------
 DFX support in BoxLambda is a work in progress.
 To complete the feature, I need to address the following topics:
 - Add support for multiple RPs, specifically, one for the graphics subsystem and one for the sound subsystem.
-- Constrain the static logic to its own a Pblock.
+- Constrain the static logic to its own Pblock.
 The intent is to allow independent modification and implementation of the RMs and the BoxLambda *proper* (the static logic) while respecting the Pblock boundaries and their interfaces.

 Is the second bullet item feasible?
 I'll let you know in the next post.